 2. Single Arm Suspension Row

 This is the kind of exercise that has the potential to hit multiple muscles, all in a single move.
-It is essential in the coordination of an athlete.
+It is essential for the coordination of an athlete.

 Performing the exercise